yireo/Yireo_Webp2/FAQ.md

 You can expect the HTML to be changed, so inspecting the HTML source gives a good impression.
 You can also use the Error Console to inspect network traffic: If some `webp` images are flying be in a default Magento environment, this usually proofs that the extension is working to some extent.

+# My CPU usage goes up.
+Is that normal?
+Yes, it is normal.
+This extension does two things: It shows a WebP on the frontend of your shop.
+And it generates that WebP when it is missing.
+Obviously, generating an image takes up system resources.
+And if you have a large catalog, it is going to do more time.
+How much time?
+Do make sure to calculate this
+yourself: Take an image, resize it using the `cwebp` binary and measure the time - multiply it by how many images there are.
+This should give a fair estimation on how much time is needed.

+Note that this extension allows for using various mechanisms (aka *convertors*).
+Tune the **Convertors** settings if you want to try to optimize things.
+Sometimes, GD is faster than `cwebp`.
+Sometimes, GD just breaks things.
+It depends, so you need to pick upon the responsibility to try this in your specific environment.

+If you don't like the generation of images at all, you could also use other CLI tools instead.

 # Class 'WebPConvert\WebPConvert' not found
 We only support the installation of our Magento 2 extensions, if they are installed via `composer`.
 Please note that - as we see it - `composer` is the only way for managing Magento depedencies.
 If you want to install the extension manually in `app/code`, please study the contents of `cmoposer.json` to install all dependencies of this module manually as well.